-A randomized, double-blind Phase 4 clinical trial (NCT02188017) in chronic pulmonary sarcoidosis patients who had previously received prednisone treatment assessed whether Acthar Gel allowed for a lower prednisone dose.
+A randomized, double-blind Phase 4 clinical trial (NCT02188017) in chronic pulmonary sarcoidosis patients who previously had received prednisone treatment, assessed whether Acthar Gel can reduce the requirement for prednisone.
 The study compared two different doses of Acthar Gel, 40 and 80 units, twice a week.
-A total of 16 patients completed the 24-week study.
+Sixteen patients completed the 24-week study.

-The dose of prednisone was decreased by half if the patient’s condition was stable or improved.
-Acthar Gel led to a significant reduction in the prednisone dose required within seven weeks of treatment and persisted until the end of the study.
-Diffusing capacity of the lungs for carbon monoxide (DLCO), which is part of a lung function test, and general health status of the patients improved significantly during the study despite the withdrawal of prednisone.
-There was no significant difference in therapy response between the two treatment groups.
+The results were published in the journal Lung and showed that Acthar Gel treatment significantly reduced the prednisone dose required within seven weeks of treatment and this persisted until the end of the study.
+Moreover, the diffusing capacity of the lungs for carbon monoxide (DLCO), which is part of a lung function test, and the general health status of the patients improved significantly during the study despite the withdrawal of prednisone.
+There was no significant difference in therapy response between the two doses.

-A multicenter, randomized, double-blind Phase 4 clinical trial (NCT03320070) recently started recruiting pulmonary sarcoidosis patients who are receiving prednisone treatment, in multiple centers around the U.S. to assess the effectiveness and safety of Acthar Gel.
+A randomized, double-blind Phase 4 clinical trial (NCT03320070) is recruiting 100 pulmonary sarcoidosis patients who are receiving prednisone treatment, in multiple centers around the U.S. to assess the effectiveness and safety of Acthar Gel.
 Patients will receive either 80 units of Acthar Gel or a placebo twice a week for 24 weeks.
 They will be tested for improvements in lung function and quality of life, undergo high-resolution CT scans to evaluate pulmonary or extrapulmonary disease, and be assessed in terms of the prednisone dose they require, all of which will be recorded as a sarcoidosis treatment score (STS).
 This study is expected to be completed in May 2020.

-Acthar Gel’s side effects are similar to corticosteroids, the most common being high blood sugar, high blood pressure, behavior and mood changes, and changes in appetite and weight.
+Acthar Gel’s side effects are similar to those of corticosteroids, the most common being high blood sugar, high blood pressure, behavior and mood changes, and changes in appetite and weight.